AML & Semantic Layer

 The semantic layer is the layer between your warehouse and everything that consumes data (dashboards, AI, embedded analytics, self-service).
 It's where models, dimensions, measures, datasets, and relationships are defined as composable code objects, and it's the substrate the rest of Holistics reasons from.

-Holistics's semantic layer is written in AML, a typed language purpose-built for analytics modeling: first-class language constructs for models, datasets, and relationships, not YAML key-value structures.
-The companion query language AQL queries the semantic layer; it gets its own section.
+The semantic layer is written in AML, a typed language purpose-built for analytics modeling: first-class language constructs for models, datasets, and relationships, not YAML key-value structures.

 What's in this section

-The flow runs setup → language → building blocks → patterns → operations:
+The flow runs setup → language → building blocks → patterns → operations.

-- AML Reusability: constants, functions, modules, extends, partials.
-The language features that keep large models DRY.
+Higher-level structures and the language features that keep large models DRY.

 Where to start